-- The minimum per dwelling unit is based on the net land area. - There shall be no minimum lot size.
-The total number of residential units permitted within the planning unit shall not be exceeded, as was shown on the statistical analysis for the original planned community, as amended.
-The dwelling densities as categorized in the City's General Plan as low-density, medium-density, and high-density shall not be exceeded.
-The limitations contained within the General Plan shall take precedence over any discrepancies that may exist as compared to the statistical analysis for the planning units. - Required yards and distances between building structures are waived. - In computing the depth of a rear setback from any building where such setback opens on an alley, private street, or public park, one-half of the width of such alley, street, or park may be deemed to be a portion of the rear setback, except that under this provision, no rear setback shall be less than 15 ft. - 5 The building site coverage shall not exceed 50 percent of the land area contained within each recorded tract, exclusive of dedicated ROW.
+- 3 Required yards and distances between building structures are waived. - 4 In computing the depth of a rear setback from any building where such setback opens on an alley, private street, or public park, one-half of the width of such alley, street, or park may be deemed to be a portion of the rear setback, except that under this provision, no rear setback shall be less than 15 ft. - The building site coverage shall not exceed 50 percent of the land area contained within each recorded tract, exclusive of dedicated ROW.
 Swimming pool coverage shall not be considered as building site coverage.